 Pat Richter has been affiliated with the Support Center since 2002 in many capacities, including as a volunteer facilitator of workshops, affiliated consultant, C.O.O. interim, and most recently the Interim Director of Consulting.
 She consults (PRQuickhelp) nonprofits and foundations both large and small.
 Areas of expertise include proposal writing, strategic planning, program planning, research, and organization assessments.
 Fields of expertise include health, developmental disabilities, and domestic and substance abuse.
 Pat has a Master’s in Public Administration from Pace University and has completed advanced coursework in alcoholism studies from Rutgers University.

-Janet Waterston is a human resources and organizational consultant experienced in both the for-profit and nonprofit sector.
+Janet Waterston designed the Support Center’s Supervision & Leadership program and over her long-time affiliation with the Support Center, has facilitated the majority of the certificate workshops.
+She has over 30 years human resources and organizational consultant experience in both the for-profit and nonprofit sector.
 Formerly the Corporate Director of Personnel at Pandick, Inc., she provided counsel to managers of the corporation’s ten companies and 15 subsidiaries before becoming the Director of Employee and Volunteer Resources at the Gay Men’s Health Crisis.
 Her broad spectrum of human resources expertise includes organizational design, supervisory training, employee relations and employment law.
 Earlier in her career, Janet served in positions at North Shore University Hospital; Booz, Allen and Hamilton, Inc.; and the Fairmont School.

 Janet holds an M.S.W. from the New York University Graduate School of Social Work and a B.A. from the State University of New York at Albany.
 She has worked on projects coordinated with organizations and foundations that include the Annie E. Casey Foundation, Bridges, Child Care Council of Westchester, Common Ground, the St. Nicholas Neighborhood Preservation Corporation, and many more.